Entrance Tests for Percussion

 Test 3 – Music theory test

-This test is administered on the KMH campus and consists of three parts.
-To pass this test, you need to
+This test is administered on the KMH campus and consists of three parts – music fundamentals, ear training, and harmony and arranging.

 Test code: MT-prov/MT test